varghesejose2020/opensource-4-everyone/,github/ISSUE_TEMPLATE/review-my-open-source-link.md

 - Open source project
 - Portfolio

-You can also join the discord community [here](https://discord.com/invite/jZQs6Wu)
+You can also join the discord community [here](https://discord.gg/c6RhGwcP5b)

-Feel free to check out other cool repositories of EddieHub [here](https://github.com/EddieHubCommunity)
+Feel free to check out other cool repositories of chryz-hub [here]